The New Reality of Team Communication

 3. Excessive communication

-Remember that having all your team members reply to work emails and messages all the time doesn’t mean that your communication game is strong.
+Remember that having all your team members reply to work emails and instant messaging all the time doesn’t mean that your communication game is strong.

 Having project status meetings weekly isn't necessarily better at enhancing team communication than bi-weekly or even monthly.